the-digital-labs/own-me/README.md

 User accounts and NFT decryption keys stored inside AWS databases.

 Not heavy on decentralized factor at first, can refactor into decentralized over time where it makes sense.

+## Legal

+Creators will need to be legally registered with their real government ID in order to post content on Own Me.
+We will make the process as private and secure as possible while allowing anyone who wishes to register.
+We need to audit all content / NFTs before they are posted for illegal imagery and underage pornography.

 ## Aesthetic